 - Practice 3 - Find the mean and mode from the following values that you given.

 These are more data driven problems.
 There is also a standard on measures of center that pair with this well.

 - Quiz 1 - Tracy is counting how many times she can jump rope every day.
 Prepare a frequency distribution for all this data.

-- Quiz 2 - Find the median from the following data.
+- Quiz 2 - Find the median from the following values that you are presented with.
 You will be given four charts to work with.

 - Quiz 3 - Create a raw bar graph for each large data set.
-Each graph will need to take into account about 30-40 values of data.
+Each graph will need to take into account about 30-40 unique values.

 What Are the Advantages to Visualizing Data?